iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module I: Runtime Encoding Protocol

-In the encoding switch, a bare qubit can, in principle, be placed at any data qubit location, as the intersecting row and column at that location naturally define a valid pair of logical $X$ and $Z$ operators.
-However, different configurations exhibit varying levels of fault-tolerance against circuit-level noise.
-It is therefore critical to identify an optimal configuration that maximizes the fidelity of the encoding switch.
+In the encoding switch, a bare qubit can, in principle, occupy any data qubit, as the intersecting row and column naturally define valid logical $X$ and $Z$ operators.
+However, the bare qubit's placement and the initialization of surrounding ancilla qubits significantly impact the conversion's logical error rate.
+Hence, it is critical to identify a configuration that maximizes the fidelity of the encoding switch.

-The key to error suppression during switch lies in maintaining as many deterministic stabilizer measurements as possible.
-Since error correction relies on detecting syndrome changes, stabilizers with random outcomes cannot contribute meaningfully to identifying errors.
-A stabilizer returns a deterministic $+1$ syndrome only if all its constituent qubits are initialized in a consistent eigenstate: \( \ket{+} \) for X-type and \( \ket{0} \) for Z-type.
-Our goal, then, is to design an initialization pattern that preserves the largest possible number of active stabilizers throughout conversion.
+The key to suppressing errors during the switch lies in preserving as many deterministic stabilizer measurements as possible.
+Since error correction relies on detecting syndrome changes, stabilizers with random outcomes cannot contribute to identifying errors.
+For example, in \cref{fig:tech1overall}(a3), a $Z$ error on qubit $q_4$ goes undetected because the error only flips the outcome of the stabilizer $X_{1,2,4,5}$, whose measurement result is already equally likely to be $\pm 1$.